ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 The complete code can be found in the device management sample `RasPiFirmwareHandlerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/RasPiFirmwareHandlerSample.java>`__.

-**4. Add the handler to ManagedDevice**
+**4. Add the handler to ManagedGateway**

-The created handler needs to be added to the ManagedDevice instance so that the WIoTP client library invokes the corresponding method when there is a Firmware action request from IBM Watson Internet of Things Platform.
+The created handler needs to be added to the ManagedGateway instance so that the WIoTP client library invokes the corresponding method when there is a Firmware action request from IBM Watson Internet of Things Platform.

 .. code:: java